 Mississippi and other poor regions in the United States suffer from mutually aggravating problems of poverty and educational failure.
 The situation looks like a Catch-22, since to improve one problem requires resolving the other.
 At bottom, I argue that the most pernicious problem for poor people in Mississippi and elsewhere is the internalization of expectations of failure.
 This problem is the subject of my book, Culture Bound: Overcoming Self-fulfilling Prophecies of Failure in Education.
 I argue that we must fight culture with culture.
 We must overturn the powerful, detrimental influences that push kids to drop out of school, which they do because they see no future in it for themselves.
 The kinds of problems and solutions I see for Mississippi, furthermore, are applicable to countless communities beyond the state and the nation.
 Mississippi is one of the toughest cases, the ultimate test for big ideas about overcoming seemingly intractable problems.
 As such, I believe that this project will appeal to people wherever poverty discourages educational attainment.
 (To read The Clarion Ledger article that explains part of this project, click here.)

 While many of my writings are intended for academic audiences, some of my book projects and a number of other writings are intended for wider audiences.
 In short, there is overlap between my writings and my public engagement efforts.
-Since some of my articles primarily target public audiences and are few, I have for now put a list of them on my public engagement page - Click here to see that list of public writings.
-I have also started a blog in the last year on which I write about current events or ideas that intrigue me when inspiration comes and time allows.
+Since some of my articles primarily target public audiences and are fewer in number, I have for now put a list of them on my public engagement page - Click here to see that list of public writings.
+I have also started (though often neglected) a blog on which I write about current events or ideas that intrigue me when inspiration comes and time allows.
 You can visit my blog by clicking here.

 "What Experimentalism Means in Ethics,” the Journal of Speculative Philosophy, Volume 25, Number 1, 2011, p.
 98 - 115.